oliverklee/ext-realty/Documentation/Tutorial/ImportOpenimmoRecordsFromZipFiles/Index.rst

   person will receive no more than one e-mail during the import even if there are several records with the same contact e-mail address.

-- XML Schema file for validation:If the data should be validated, configure the path of the XML Schema file.
+- XML Schema file for validation: If the data should be validated, configure the path of the XML Schema file.
 (XML Schema files have the suffix \*.xsd).
 Note: The licensing of the OpenImmo Schema doesn’t allow us to distribute the Schema file with this extension.
 So you